Skip to Main Content

 • Log In to Media Central

-• Click “+ ADD NEW” at the top of the page.
+• Click “CREATE” at the top of the page.

 • Upload Files (3GB maximum size, unlimited storage)